alliedtelesis/py-networking/srcdoc/sw-upgrade.rst

 Create a new image on the device.
 The *server* parameter is the address of the host where the server is running.
 If not given it's the library host one.
-The *filename* parameter is the new name of the image on the device.
+The *filename* parameter is the image name on the device.
 If not given it's *name*.

 **Parameters**: